Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 the MPI variant will be satisfactory.
 However, some systems, such as ALCF's Theta do not support MPI launches from compute nodes.
-On these systems libEnsemble is run either on launch nodes or uses a proxy launch mechanism to submit sub-jobs from compute nodes.
+On these systems libEnsemble is run either on launch nodes or uses a proxy launch mechanism to submit tasks from compute nodes.
 One such mechanism is a scheduling utility called Balsam_ which runs on a separate node.
 The Balsam Executor variant interacts with Balsam for this purpose.
 The only user-facing difference between the two is which executor is imported and called within a calling script.